Teammates

 What is a controlled substance?

-Generally, a controlled substance refers to a medication where the manufacture, possession, and use are restricted by law.
-As defined by the National Cancer Institute, these drugs are '... tightly controlled because they may be abused or cause addiction.'
+A controlled substance refers to a medication where the manufacture, possession, and use are restricted by law.
+As defined by the National Cancer Institute, these drugs are... tightly controlled because they may be abused or cause addiction.
 The control applies to the way a substance is made, used, handled, stored, and distributed.
 Controlled substances include opioids, stimulants, depressants, hallucinogens, and anabolic steroids.
 Controlled substances which have no known medical use are illegal in the United States.
-The Controlled Substance Act places these drugs into one of five schedules, depending on the product's medical use, potential for abuse (high, medium or low), and safety or dependence liability.
-Scheduled placement may vary by state.
-Examples include:

 • Schedule 1: Heroin, LSD, Ecstasy